treebeardtech/nbmake/README.md

 jb build examples
 ```

-## Find missing imports in a directory of failing notebooks (new ✨)
+## Find missing imports in a directory of failing notebooks

 It's not always feasible to get notebooks running from top to bottom from the start.